BrendoGoncalves/DevFinance/README.md

 # DevFinance

-DevFinance is html page that inteds to control your finance life.
+DevFinance is html page.
+It controls your finance life.
 The projects register the cash in and the cash flow.

 #### Technologies